Shattered Sets and the Hilbert Function: Introduction

 Note that $\sstr(C)\subseteq\str(C)$ and that both of these families are downward-closed.

 We also lower bound the Hilbert function using down-shifts, a standard tool in extremal combinatorics.
 Let $C\subseteq\{0,1\}^n$ and let $i\in [n]$.
-We denote as $S_i$ the down-shift operator on the $i$th coordinate.
+We denote as $S_i$ the down-shift operator on the $i$'th coordinate.
 Obtain the set $S_i(C)\subseteq\{0,1\}^n$ from $C$ as follows.
-Replace every $c\in C$ such that both (i) $c_i=1$, and (ii) the $i$th neighbor\footnote{Vectors $u,v\in\{0,1\}^n$ are {$i$th-neighbors} if they differ in coordinate $i$ and are the same elsewhere.} of $c$ is not in $C$ with the $i$th neighbor of $c$.
-Authors have referred to this operation as ``compression'', ``switching'', and ``polarization''.
-Previous works that use down-shifts include \cite{Kleitman1966,Enflo70,BollobasL96,GoldreichGLRS00,GreenT09,moran_thesis}.
+Replace every $c\in C$ such that both (i) $c_i=1$, and (ii) the $i$'th neighbor\footnote{Vectors $u,v\in\{0,1\}^n$ are {\em $i$'th-neighbors} if they differ in coordinate $i$ and are the same elsewhere.} of $c$ is not in $C$ with the $i$'th neighbor of $c$.
+Authors have referred to this operation as ``compression'', ``switching'', and ``polarization'.
+Previous works that uses down-shifts include \cite{Kleitman1966,Enflo70,BollobasL96,GoldreichGLRS00,GreenT09,moran_thesis,Odonnelbook}.

-An important property of down-shifts is that they transform an arbitrary subset of $\{0,1\}^n$ into a downward-closed set, without changing cardinality.
+The most important property of down-shifts for our results is that they transform an arbitrary subset of $\{0,1\}^n$ into a downward-closed set, without changing cardinality.
 Specifically, if is the result of sequentially applying $S_i$ on $C$ for each $i$, then $\setof{D}$ is downward-closed.
-It is also convenient in this context to think of $D$ as a family of subsets of $[n]$ rather than a set of boolean vectors via the natural correspondence between boolean vectors and sets.
+(It is convenient in this context to think of $D$ as a family of subsets of $[n]$ rather than a set of boolean vectors via the natural correspondence between boolean vectors and sets.)